What process involves breaking down a compound by adding water to split covalent bonds?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The process that involves breaking down a compound by adding water to split covalent bonds is known as hydrolysis.
-This reaction is essential in various biological processes, such as digestion, where larger molecules such as carbohydrates, proteins, and lipids are broken down into their smaller, more manageable subunits—monosaccharides, amino acids, and fatty acids, respectively.
+The process that involves breaking down a compound by adding water to split covalent bonds is hydrolysis.
+In hydrolysis, water molecules are used to cleave chemical bonds, typically in larger molecules like polymers, turning them into smaller units such as monomers.
+This reaction is essential for various biological functions, including digestion, where complex carbohydrates, proteins, and lipids are hydrolyzed into simpler forms that can be absorbed and utilized by cells.

 Subscribe